2019–20 Liga Primera

 The 2019–20 Liga Primera de Nicaragua season was divided into two tournaments (Apertura and Clausura) and will determine the 73rd and 74th champions in the history of the Liga Primera de Nicaragua, the top division of football in Nicaragua.
 The Apertura tournament was played in the second half of 2019, while the Clausura was played in the first half of 2020.

-The league was one of the only football leagues in the world, along with the Belarus, that did not suspend their season due to the COVID-19 pandemic.
+The league was one of the few football leagues in the world, along with the Belarus, Tajikistan that did not suspend their season due to the COVID-19 pandemic.

 Format

 The Apertura play-off format was changed from previous years, while the Clausura will use the same 4-team play-off format.
 For the Apertura, the top four teams from the regular stage advanced to a "quadrangular" double-round robin instead of a play-off stage.
 The regular stage and quadrangular winners would have played to decide the tournament's champion, but ultimately the same team won both and the final was not necessary.
 The same format was recently adopted by the Costa Rican Primera División, but for both half seasons.